christiandoxa/welog-v7/README.md

+Berikut adalah README yang sudah dirapikan, terutama pada bagian indentasi kode:

 # Welog V7

 `Welog` is a logging library designed for Go applications, integrating with ElasticSearch and utilizing `logrus` for structured logging.
 It supports log management for Go applications running on popular web frameworks like Fiber and Gin, providing detailed request and response logging.

 ## Installation